 The Humanities comprise the study of subjects that are fundamental to understanding the human experience.
 How do we grapple with reality and give meaning to our existence?
 What lessons can be learned from the past?
 What are our values and beliefs?
 What are our dreams and fears?
 How do we communicate these feelings and ideas?
 What kind of representations do we use to make sense of the world?

-The Humanities department at UCU offers courses in History, Philosophy, Media and Performance Studies, Linguistics, Literature & Classics, Religious Studies, Art History/Museum Studies and Languages & Culture.
+The Humanities department at UCU offers courses in History, Philosophy, Media Studies, Performance, Linguistics, Literature & Classics, Religious Studies, Art History/Museum Studies and Languages & Culture.
 Students gain insight into the different ways humankind throughout the ages, and in different cultures, has tried to come to terms with the nature and meaning of its existence.
 They acquire the basic skills of humanistic scholarship, such as critical reading, analysis, and interpretation of sources within the relevant cultural historical context, but also the art of reasoning, argumentation and persuasion.
 It is also about the politics of truth as well as the search for beauty and the analysis of the cultural contexts of it.